Karen’s Glazed Baked Honeynut Squash in a Clementine Syrup

 • 1/3 cup raw honey, can use maple syrup

-• 3 tablespoons unsalted, I use organic
+• 3 tablespoons unsalted butter, I use organic

 • 2 medium cinnamon sticks